 See an example below of how a stop-loss order can protect your Bitcoin trade from large losses:

-- You are trading Bitcoin against British pounds
+- You are trading Bitcoin against British pounds.

-- BTC/GBP is priced at £38,095 and you decide to place a buy order
+- BTC/GBP is priced at £38,095 and you decide to place a buy order.

-- You do not want to lose any more than 3% on this trade
+- You do not want to lose any more than 3% on this trade.

-- As such, you set a stop-loss order at 3% below the entry price
+- As such, you set a stop-loss order at 3% below the entry price.

-- If you were instead going short and placed a sell order – set the stop-loss order at 3% above the entry price
+- If you were instead going short and placed a sell order – set the stop-loss order at 3% above the entry price.

 Stop-loss orders are automated.
 So, once you have placed your order you can sit back and wait for the price of Bitcoin to rise or fall.
 The trading platform will execute your order to stop your losses as soon as the asset falls/rises to that price.

 Another useful order when you are looking to learn how to trade Bitcoin is a ‘take-profit’ order.
 This one needs little explanation as it is comparable to the aforementioned stop-loss order.
-The obvious difference being that stop-loss orders prevent your losses from getting out of hand – whilst take-profit orders lock in your gains.
+The obvious difference is that stop-loss orders prevent your losses from getting out of hand – whilst take-profit orders lock in your gains.

 As such, the take-profit order tells your broker at which price point you would like to close your Bitcoin trade and cash out your profits.